canonical/charmed-5g/docs/tutorial/index.md

 Charmed 5G - it will save you many more hours later on.
 Follow the tutorial steps in sequence; they take you on a learning journey through the product.

+To complete this tutorial, you will need a machine with the following
+requirements:

+- A recent `x86_64` CPU with the `AVX-512` feature.
+- 8Gb of RAM
+- 50Gb of free disk space

 The tutorial has been tested with a variety of users.
 We make every effort to keep it up-to-date and ensure that it’s reliable - but if you encounter any